SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 When an edge points to a private ACDC, an Issuer may choose to use a metadata version of that private ACDC when presenting the, `n`, field of and edge prior to acceptance of the terms of disclosure.
 The verifier can verify the metadata of the private node without the Issuer exposing the actual node contents via the actual node (ADCD) SAID or other attributes.

-Private ACDCs (nodes) and private edges may be used in combination to prevent an un-permissioned correlation of the distributed labeled property graph.
+Private ACDCs (nodes) and private edges may be used in combination to prevent an un-permissioned correlation of the distributed property graph.

 In general lookup of the details of an ACDC reference as a node, `n` field value, in an edge begins with its provided SAID or the SAID of its associated edge sub-block.
 Because a SAID is a cryptographic digest with high collision resistance it provides a universally unique identifier to the referenced ACDC.
 The Discovery of a service endpoint URL that provides database access to a copy of the ACDC may be bootstrapped via an OOBI (Out-Of-Band-Introduction) that links the service endpoint URL to the SAID of the ACDC.
 Alternatively, the issuer may provide as an attachment at issuance a copy of the referenced ACDC.
 In either case, after a successful issuance exchange, the Issuee or holder of any ACDC will have either a copy or a means of obtaining a copy of any referenced ACDCs as nodes in the edge sections of all ACDCs so chained.
 That Issuee or holder will then have everything it needs to make a successful presentation to a verifier.
 This is the essence of percolated discovery.